dlbewley/dlbewley.github.io/_posts/2020-02-15-OpenShift-4-on-OpenStack-Networking-and-Installation.md

 The bootstrap node will ultimatly be deleted once the actual cluster is up leaving behind only the masters and worker nodes to participate in VRRP and handle traffic for the VIPs.
 This is unlike TripleO wich leaves uses the director machine to manage the overcloud.

-# Floating IP
+# Ingress Floating IP

-Finally while the association of the API floating IP and the API port are automatically handled by the installer process, the ingress floating IP must be assocated by hand.
+Finally while the association of the API floating IP to the API port is automatically handled by the installer process, the ingress floating IP must be assocated by hand.

 ```bash